4 Questions to Consider when Choosing a Cremation Urn

 - cremation jewelry includes a range of styles by design and by interest

 Engraving is a great option for those who want to further personalize the cremation urn.
 Names, dates, or even quotes can be inscribed onto many urns for a unique touch.
+For urns that cannot be inscribed, many can be embellished with an engraved pendant.
 Also, as noted in the previous section, look for easy to handle designs for scattering ashes.

 4. How much should I pay for an urn?